 - Data blocks where contents of files and directories are physically located.

 Let’s now turn our attention to the most important filesystem data structure that store the attributes or metadata of open files and directories.
 Inode size is 128-bytes and they are stored in Inode table - a kernel data structure with a known location.
-File’s attributes include mode (protection bits, setuid, setgid bits), times (created, modified, accessed), link count, uid, gid, file size, file size, generation number (incremented when Inode is reused), pointers point to the addresses of disk blocks.
+File’s attributes include mode (protection bits, setuid, setgid bits), times (created, modified, accessed), link count, uid, gid, file size, generation number (incremented when Inode is reused), pointers point to the addresses of disk blocks.

 In modern Ext filesystem, each Inode has 15 pointers: the first 12 points to the addresses of 12 disk blocks which are described in the above section.
 Beyond that, there is a single indirect block which contains the disk addresses of more disk blocks; a double indirect block and triple indirect blocks.